Dildariyan

-Dildariyan is an Indian Punjabi language television series which aired on Zee Punjabi.
+Dildariyan is an Indian Punjabi language TV series which aired on Zee Punjabi.
 It starred Navdeesh Arora and Priya Arora in lead roles.
 It is an official remake of Telugu TV series Varudhini Parinayam.
 It premiered from 14 November 2022 and ended on 6 October 2023 completing 235 episodes.

+Plot

+Ambar and Avni are always at loggerheads with each other right from their first meeting.
+The two contrasting personalities end up falling in love.